Market briefs

 Merrill makes available certain investment products sponsored, managed, distributed or provided by companies that are affiliates of BofA Corp.
 MLPF&S is a registered broker-dealer, registered investment adviser, Member SIPC and a wholly owned subsidiary of BofA Corp.

 Merrill Private Wealth Management is a division of MLPF&S that offers a broad array of personalized wealth management products and services.
 Both brokerage and investment advisory services (including financial planning) are offered by the Private Wealth Advisors through MLPF&S. The nature and degree of advice and assistance provided, the fees charged, and client rights and Merrill's obligations will differ among these services.
-Investments involve risk, including the possible lo ss of principal investment.
+The banking, credit and trust services sold by the Private Wealth Advisors are offered by licensed banks and trust companies, including Bank of America, N.A., Member FDIC, and other affiliated banks.

 Bank of America Private Bank is a division of Bank of America, N.A., Member FDIC and a wholly owned subsidiary of BofA Corp.
 Trust and fiduciary services are provided by wholly owned banking affiliates of BofA Corp., including Bank of America, N.A.